Renewable energy in India: Geothermal energy

 Puga and Chumathang area in Ladakh are deemed as the most promising geothermal fields in India.
-These areas were discovered in the 1970s and initial exploratory efforts were made in the 1980s by Geological Survey of India (GSI).
-On 6 February 2021, the ONGC Energy Center (OEC) signed a Memorandum of Understanding (MoU) with Ladakh and the Ladakh Autonomous Hill Development Council, Leh in the presence of current Lieutenant governor Radha Krishna Mathur.

-Tidal power
+Marine energy

+Energy from the ocean can be harvested through various methods.
+However, marine energy generation technologies are not as developed as other renewables.

-In 2011, the Ministry of New & Renewable Energy, Government of India and the Renewable Energy Development Agency of West Bengal jointly approved and agreed to implement India's first 3.75 MW Durgaduani mini tidal power project.
+Tidal Power uses the water flow and ocean level difference caused by tides to generate electricity.
+In 2011, the Ministry of New & Renewable Energy, Government of India and the Renewable Energy Development Agency of West Bengal jointly approved and agreed to implement India's first mini tidal power project, with a capacity of 3.75 MW, in Durgaduani Creek, Sundarban.

-Another tidal wave technology harvests energy from surface waves or from pressure fluctuations below the sea surface.
-A report from the Ocean Engineering Centre, at the Indian Institute of Technology Madras estimated the annual wave energy potential along the Indian coast is 5 to 15 MW/metre, suggesting a theoretical maximum potential for electricity harvesting along India's 7500-kilometer coastline of about 40 GW.
-However, the realistic economical potential is likely to be considerably less than this.
+Wave power generates power from surface waves or from pressure fluctuations below the sea surface.
+A report from the Ocean Engineering Centre, at the Indian Institute of Technology Madras estimated the annual wave energy potential along the Indian coast is 5 to 15 MW/metre, suggesting a theoretical maximum potential for electricity harvesting along India's 7500-kilometer coastline of about 40 GW.However, the realistic economical potential is likely to be considerably less than this.

-The third approach to harvesting tidal energy is ocean thermal energy technology.
-This approach harvests the solar energy trapped in ocean waters.
+The third approach to harvesting marine energy is ocean thermal energy conversion (OTEC).
 Oceans have a thermal gradient, the surface being much warmer than the deeper levels of the ocean.
-This thermal gradient may be harvested using the modified Rankine cycle.
-India's National Institute of Ocean Technology (NIOT) has attempted this approach without success.
-In 2003, NIOT attempted to build and deploy a 1 MW demonstration plant with Saga University of Japan, but mechanical problems prevented success.
+This thermal gradient may be used to power a modified Rankine engine.
+In 2003, India's National Institute of Ocean Technology (NIOT) attempted to build and deploy a 1 MW demonstration OTEC plant in collaboration with Saga University of Japan.